 Standout varieties include Mikado, American Legion, Brilliant.

 Morning Glories are a favorite because they will climb a trellis or a fence on their own gracing the landscape with bright sky-blue flowers.
 The flowers can be relatively short-lived but, because there are so many, they make a nice show all summer.
-In addition to the classic Heavenly Blue, try Grandpa Ott or white Moonflower.
+In addition to the classic Heavenly Blue, try Grandpa Ott or Pinwheel Blend.

 Zinnia have come a long way in recent years.
 While gardeners still love to grow traditional varieties like state fair and giant dahlia, thanks to the rise of local cut flower farms there are some unique new introductions.

-One of our favorites for cut flowers is California Giant.
+One of our favorites for cut flowers is California Giant and Cactus Flower Blend.
 Fireball blend is heavy in the red colors.
-Thumbelina is an old reliable favorite, as a short variety, just as the name indicates.

 Other easy-to-grow annual flowers that can be direct seeded include marigolds, sunflowers, love-in-a-mist, and bachelor’s buttons.